laserdisc-io/sbt-laserdisc-defaults/README.md

 ## Releasing

-Draft [a new release](https://github.com/laserdisc-io/sbt-laserdisc-defaults/releases/new), ensuring the format of the release follows the `v1.2.3` format (note the `v` prefix)
+Draft [a new release](https://github.com/laserdisc-io/sbt-laserdisc-defaults/releases/new), ensuring the format of the release follows the `v1.2.3` format (note the `v` prefix), and the appropriate [Github Action](.github/workflows/release.yml) will publish version `1.2.3` (without the v) to sonatype.

-TODO

 ## Developing Tips